-John is very pleased to be working with Loewe through Louis Vuitton and Jonathan Anderson, the fashion designer.
-Together they have produced a range of accessories including tote bags, beach towels and scarves using designs from John’s ‘British Landscapes’ carpet exhibition.
+John has worked with Loewe through Louis Vuitton and Jonathan Anderson, the fashion designer.
+Together they produced a range of accessories including tote bags, beach towels and scarves using designs from John’s ‘British Landscapes’ carpet exhibition.

 Read the full story below of how it all began…